ULL-prompt-engineering/langchain-mini/README.md

 }
 ```

+This provides the app with **some form of memory**, so that the LLM can use the previous questions and answers to answer the current question.

 Another new field is the **Follow Up Input** containing the current question `What is the current year?
 Be accurate!` and the **Standalone question** field that is the question `What is the current year?` to be answered by the LLM.

 ```